 The key to creating emotion is to pretend you’re the character, feel what he or she would feel in a situation, and report the character’s thoughts.

-Plot comes first.
+However, at some stage, you need to develop a plot.
+You can do it in your first draft, or in your second.
 You don’t have a story if you don’t have a plot.
-Once you’ve got the glimmer of a plot, start writing.
+Once you’ve got the glimmer of an idea, start writing.
 It doesn’t matter whether you’re writing a short story or a novel, write your story through from beginning to end.
-If this is your first draft; expect to write crap.
+If this is your first draft; expect to write crap. 🙂

 When you’re truly engaged with your story when you write it and later when you read it, your readers will be engaged too.
 They’ll feel what you want them to feel.
 These five writing tips will help you to write emotionally satisfying fiction which sells.